 Rules on the processing of health information

-One interesting thing for anyone who processes health information is that the regulator has invited them to comment on whether the regulator should prescribe rules and what those rules should be.
+One interesting thing for anyone who processes health information is that in the draft regulations (but not the final ones) the regulator invited them to comment on whether the regulator should prescribe rules and what those rules should be.
 This is especially relevant to:

 - insurance companies, medical schemes, medical scheme administrators and managed healthcare organisations,